 Australia has long employed a tax treaty framework with the US, underpinning important economic, taxation, and business aspects of our relationship with our third largest trading partner and key ally.
-However, the current Australia-US tax treaty is over two decades old1 and fails to appropriately address the taxation of superannuation or take account of the modern investment environment with structures such as managed funds and exchange traded funds.
+However, the current Australia-US tax treaty was first negotiated in the 1980s with minor updates in 2001 and fails to appropriately address the taxation of superannuation or take account of the modern investment environment with structures such as managed funds and exchange traded funds.
 The present invitation to consider issues relating to Australia's tax treaty network provides an important opportunity to modernise and improve the tax treaty framework between our two countries.

 Although treaty modernisation and update will no doubt enhance foreign investment and trade opportunities, the focus of this submission is on much-needed improvements which will positively impact individuals, specifically taxpayers with tax obligations in both countries.
-The United States' unique practice of citizenship-based taxation means that reforming the Australia-US tax treaty is particularly important to individual taxpayers - including dual Australian-US citizens living in Australia.
+The United States' unique practice of citizenshipbased taxation means that reforming the Australia-US tax treaty is particularly important to individual taxpayers - including dual Australian-US citizens living in Australia.

-The current tax treaty has numerous gaps and anomalies resulting in punitive and double taxation.
-For brevity's sake, this submission focuses on a few of the most critical issues, some of which would be effectively addressed by updating the treaty to reflect the current OECD and US model tax treaty framework.
+The current tax treaty (last amended in 2001) has numerous gaps and anomalies resulting in punitive and double taxation.
+For brevity's sake, this submission focuses on a few of the most critical issues, some of which would be effectively addressed by updating the treaty to incorporate the current OECD and US model tax treaty framework.
 Please see the Appendix to this submission for a table detailing a more extensive improvement opportunity list.
-These issues are also widely discussed on the Fix the Tax Treaty! website.
+These issues are also widely discussed on the Fix the Tax Treaty! website.1

 Let's Fix the Tax Treaty!
-(FTT) is an Australian focused advocacy group representing individuals, including dual Australian-US citizens, who are adversely impacted by inadequate tax treaty protection for Australian-sourced income under the current Australia-US tax treaty.
+(FTT) is an Australian focused advocacy group representing individuals, including dual Australian-US citizens, who are adversely impacted by inadequate tax treaty protection for Australiansourced income under the current Australia-US tax treaty.
 We advocate for changes to the Treaty to seek relief from the considerable cost of compliance complexity, as well as penalties and discrimination against a subclass of Australian citizens and tax residents while also reducing the resulting negative impacts and costs to the Australian economy and therefore to all Australians.